Introduce cross-platform mobile development to your team

 Citing case studies of different companies who already use Kotlin Multiplatform in production could significantly help you make a compelling argument:

-Chalk.com – The UI for each of the Chalk.com apps is native to the platform, but otherwise almost everything for their apps can be shared with Kotlin Multiplatform Mobile.
+Chalk.com – The UI for each of the Chalk.com apps is native to the platform, but otherwise almost everything for their apps can be shared with Kotlin Multiplatform for mobile.

-Cash App – A lot of the app’s business logic, including the ability to search through all transactions, is implemented with Kotlin Multiplatform Mobile.
+Cash App – A lot of the app's business logic, including the ability to search through all transactions, is implemented with Kotlin Multiplatform for mobile.

-Yandex.Disk – They started out by experimenting with the integration of a small feature, and as the experiment was considered successful, they implemented their whole data synchronization logic in Kotlin Multiplatform Mobile.
+Yandex.Disk – They started out by experimenting with the integration of a small feature, and as the experiment was considered successful, they implemented their whole data synchronization logic in Kotlin Multiplatform for mobile.

 Explore the case studies page for inspirational references.

 The theory is good, but putting it into practice is ultimately most important.
 As one option to make your case more convincing, you can take the risky choice of devoting some of your personal free time to creating something with Kotlin Multiplatform and then bringing in the results for your team to discuss.
 Your prototype could be some sort of test project, which you would write from scratch and which would demonstrate features that are needed in your application.
-Networking & data storage – hands-on tutorial can guide you well on this process.
+Create a multiplatform app using Ktor and SQLDelight – tutorial can guide you well on this process.

 The more relevant examples could be produced by experimenting with your current project.
 You could take one existing feature implemented in Kotlin and make it cross-platform, or you could even create a new Multiplatform Module in your existing project, take one non-priority feature from the bottom of the backlog, and implement it in the shared module.
 Make your Android application work on iOS – tutorial provides a step-by-step guide based on a sample project.